2022 April❮❮prevnext❯❯

 Oh man I loved these shades from Eye-Q. Bought two pair.
 Know I lost one in the Atlantic Ocean doing parasailing...

-I love mirrored sunglasses.
+I do love mirrored sunglasses.
 Maybe its a cyberpunk thing?
 I got these tinted purple-blue to match the main colors of my band.

 I've switched to wearing my cheaper Zenni yellow mirrorshades.
 Shown here with my full quarantine look.